 How and when to apply for the Settlement Scheme

-Those who wish can already apply for the Settlement Scheme, considering that there will be time to do so until the 31st of December 2020.
+Those who wish can apply for the Settlement Scheme, as long as they do so before the deadline of December 31st 2020.

 In the event of a negative outcome with Brexit, a request, even if rejected, could be re-evaluated in the future upon request.
 It is also possible to reapply.
 The application process does not incur any expenses.